Skip to main content

 - If you have an illness such as a cold, asthma flare, fever, sore throat, stomach or bowel upset, please notify the office as soon as possible before the surgery to discuss the situation and conditions to see if there is a need to reschedule the procedure.

-- If you take routine oral or injectable medications, please check with Drs.
-Catrambone or Ferraro prior to your surgical date for instructions on which ones to hold before surgery and which ones to continue to take prior to surgery.
+- If you take routine oral or injectable medications, please check with Dr. Catrambone or Dr. August prior to your surgical date for instructions on which ones to hold before surgery and which ones to continue to take prior to surgery.
 This is most often reviewed with patients at the preoperative consultation appointment.
 As a rule of thumb, you should take heart and blood pressure medications with sip of water and you should not discontinue any prescription blood thinner unless approved by the prescriber.
 Heart medications, blood thinners, immunosuppressant and diabetic medications must be discussed with your oral surgeon before the day of surgery.

 - TRY TO RELAX We will take good care of you.